Belize Defence Force: History

 The BDF was founded in 1978 following the disbanding of the Belize Volunteer Guard and the Police Special Force the year before.

 After Belize achieved independence in 1981 the United Kingdom maintained the deterrent British Forces Belize in the country to protect it from invasion by Guatemala.
 During the 1980s this included a battalion and No. 1417 Flight RAF of Harriers.
 The main British force left in 1994, three years after Guatemala recognised Belizean independence, but the United Kingdom maintained a training presence via the British Army Training and Support Unit Belize (BATSUB) and 25 Flight AAC until 2011 when the last British Forces left Ladyville Barracks, with the exception of seconded advisers.
 The BDF Maritime Wing became part of the Belize Coast Guard Service in November 2005.

-On November 11, 2011, the BDF announced that they have changed their issued military uniforms from American-based to digital versions since October due to concerns that criminals can easily acquire them.
+On 15 October 2011, the BDF changed their issued military uniforms from American-based to digital versions since October due to concerns that criminals can easily acquire them.

 In October 2015, due to rising tensions between Belize and Guatemala and the British cutback on military bases worldwide to focus on the War On Terror in 2011, Belize asked the UK to bring BATSUB back; the British Government brought BATSUB to Belize once again.